mtumilowicz/rust-rocket-workshop/README.txt

             * similar to: Python (self), JavaScript (this)
             * not similar to: Java (this is auto-generated by compiler)
         * if a method wants to take ownership of self, it can take self by value
+            * method that takes ownership is rare
+            * usually used when the method transforms self into something else and you want to prevent the caller from using the original instance after the transformation
         * example
             ```
             struct Age(u32);